Buffalo City Hall: In popular culture

+In February 2020, director Guillermo del Toro filmed scenes at City Hall and Niagara Square for his 2021 neo-noir film Nightmare Alley, starring Bradley Cooper and Cate Blanchett.
+The building's Art Deco lobby and hallways stood in for a 1940s setting; del Toro praised the architecture, saying "This building is 1932, it's perfect for the movie and it is also still 1932."
+It was del Toro's second time filming in Buffalo, following Crimson Peak in 2015.

 In the American television series Avenue 5, Buffalo City Hall is the new White House.

 Folklore

 In 2018, an urban legend emerged, claiming that a fire broke out at City Hall at an unspecified time in the 19th or 20th centuries and all of the records that were housed in there at the time had been destroyed.
 Local historians later debunked the claim as false.